-Henderson State University’s Matt Locke Ellis College of Arts and Sciences recently honored students for their creative and academic accomplishments.
-Instead of the customary awards ceremony held each spring, the students were recognized online at http://www.imhsu.com/ecawards/.
+Henderson State University’s Matt Locke Ellis College of Arts and Sciences has honored several students for their creative and academic accomplishments.

 Outstanding Creative Accomplishment awards

-Each department within the Ellis College selects one student from each major to receive the Outstanding Graduating Senior Award.
+Each department within the Ellis College selects students to receive the Outstanding Graduating Senior Award.
 The students must have a cumulative 3.00 GPA or higher and have either graduated in the fall semester or be eligible to graduate in the spring semester.

 Outstanding Academic Achievement awards

 The Ellis College recognizes up to 36 students for Outstanding Academic Achievement Awards.
 Selected students have a minimum GPA of 3.50.
 Other considerations might include difficulties overcome in maintaining high academic standards, quality of involvement in campus activities, leadership, and service to the university community.